ErnakovichLab/dada2_ernakovichlab/dada2_tutorial_16S_all.md

 # dada2 tutorial with NovaSeq dataset for Ernakovich Lab

 *This tutorial originally created by Angela Oliverio and Hannah Holland-Moritz.
-It has been updated for the Ernakovich Lab.
+It has been updated for the Ernakovich Lab compute environment (UNH’s HPC Premise) by Hannah Holland-Moritz.
 Other contributors to this pipeline include: Corinne Walsh, Matt Gebert, and Kunkun Fan*

-*Updated October 28, 2021*
+*If you find this tutorial helpful or useful, please let us know, it really helps us out to know how many people are finding it useful, thanks!*
+*Updated May 11, 2023*

 This pipeline runs the dada2 workflow for Big Data (paired-end) with modifications for NovaSeq sequencing base calls